What is a Sleep Apnea Mask?

 Ideal Sleep Position Side, stomach Back, side Back mainly Back, side

-Claustrophobia Risk Very low Low Higher Low
+Claustrophobia Risk Very low Low High (major issue) Low-Medium

 Facial Hair Compatibility Excellent Good Challenging Good